imbenjames/Guadaloop-Non-Critical-System/Readme No Ragrets.txt

 !!fault logic
 !! reset count in ready- take it out? or write false somwhere else.
 Or leave as is cos it works?

+Jaidev_v9
+-add position indicator derived from stripe count on Operator tab -remove "add stripe count" control on Operator Tab -set team id to default 14 on HQmain on Operator Tab -show additional thermal readings on HQmain
+-Add Reset Laser count on Control tab

+!! still left -
+-make tof y axis scale larger in Position tab
+-Fancy laser not counting on graph on Position tab; can only see the stripe counts in Operator tab

 Help: